-Here are the top considerations for AWS Migration Strategy:
+Here are the top considerations for AWS Cloud Migration Strategy:

 1) Define a strong Identity and Access Management policy going into the Cloud.

 Define who should have access to provision and control resources:

 Why: Unchecked access to the various services on AWS can lead to several problems.
 For one, it is a large data security risk to have too many hands in the cookie jar.
 Employees may inadvertently leave an S3 bucket open to the world to see.
 In addition, employees love to spin up new services to learn and test and the downstream impact is on your cash!.
 These services cost money and we’ve seen countless times unchecked access leading to services not being utilized and costs being incurred.
 AWS migration is one thing, it’s another to do so safely and with security in mind.

 Solution: Define the policies upfront, who has access, what the services are being utilized for and the strategy for having lower environments and code promotion.
 All of this leads to higher security and cost optimization.

 There is a great AWS Best Practice guide for IAM here.